MicrosoftDocs/sql-docs/docs/sql-server/sql-server-help-installation.md

 ## Use offline help

-This process downloads the latest available online help content for SQL Server 2016/2017 (or help content from the Microsoft Download Center for SQL Server 2014), and installs it on your computer.
-You can then view the content in the SSMS Help Viewer.
+You can use the Help Viewer to download the latest available online help content for SQL Server 2016/2017, or help content from the Microsoft Download Center for SQL Server 2014, and install it on your computer.
+You can then access the content offline or online in the Help Viewer.

-[!NOTE]
+>[!NOTE]
-- SQL Server 2016 and SQL Server 2017 help are combined, although some topics note individual versions.
+>- SQL Server 2016 and SQL Server 2017 help are combined, although some topics note individual versions.
 Most topics apply to both.
-- You can use Help Viewer 2.x to view [!INCLUDE[ssSQL14_md](../includes/sssql14-md.md)] help if you install the content from disk.
+>- You can use Help Viewer 2.x to view [!INCLUDE[ssSQL14_md](../includes/sssql14-md.md)] help if you install the content from disk.

 ### Help Viewer v2.x